Do you want to know the best B2B lead generation strategies to help increase your sales?

 4. Segment Your Contact List

-Often times, software as a service (SaaS) industries serve all sizes of business.
+Often, software-as-a-service (SaaS) industries serve all business sizes.
 Take OptinMonster, for example.
 We work with large companies such as Sony, Trip Advisor, Pinterest, and more.

-But we also serve many individual consumers who are building the company they’ve always dreamed of.
-Or people who simply want a fun side-project for additional income.
+But we also serve many individual consumers building the company they’ve always dreamed of.
+Or people who want a fun side project for additional income.

-When it comes to B2B marketing, you really need to pay attention to how you address each company.
-In other words, we wouldn’t send the same email to a solopreneur as we would to a larger company like Trip Advisor.
+When it comes to B2B marketing, you need to pay attention to how you address each company.
+In other words, we wouldn’t send the same email to a solopreneur as to a larger company like Trip Advisor.

-They have totally different needs, and we support them in unique ways.
-So how are we able to effectively personalize our messaging?
+They have different needs, and we support them in unique ways.
+How can we effectively personalize our messaging?

 By segmenting our contact list.